lukewp/cv/index.md

 - Assisted in administration of legacy Microsoft SQL Server database, led transition to and administration of PostgreSQL servers; led security incident handling and response: intervention of, clean-up after, security upgrade following a major cyber intrusion of the company’s legacy web servers.
 - Track record of promoting and introducing Open-Source technologies as equivalent or superior solutions to legacy systems and problems, and leading coworkers to develop skills on these newly-adopted tools.
 - Taught and mentored staff in effective use of software and statistical techniques.
-- Wrote open-source Excel/VBA module for geocoding based on [DataScienceToolKit](http://www.datasciencetoolkit.org) address2coordinates API, used by staff to identify geospatial locations in bulk based on addresses.
+- Before there were a dozen easier ways to do this, wrote an open-source Excel/VBA module for geocoding based on [DataScienceToolKit](http://www.datasciencetoolkit.org) address2coordinates API, used by colleagues to identify geospatial locations in bulk based on addresses.
 [↩](#a5)

 <b id="f6">PERSEID GROUP LLC – Owner – Washington, DC – 3/2009-12/2011</b>